colomboe/image-workbench/README.md

 When you have to produce multiple images with consistent characters and style, a chat-based UI can feel a bit restrictive.
 So I decided to build a small tool that talks directly to the OpenAI image-generation API.
 The interface is a very simple node-based editor that lets you link images together—so you can reliably reuse characters or environments across multiple prompts.
 I’ve also added inpainting support, even though gpt-image-1 doesn’t always honor an inpainting mask perfectly.

-If you’re curious, the source code is on my GitHub profile, and you can try it out here: https://msec.it/image-workbench
+If you’re curious, you can try it out here: https://msec.it/image-workbench

 A few things you’ll need to know before getting started: